Homeowners Insurance: What It Is, Cost And Coverage

 What Isn’t Covered By Homeowners Insurance?

 Natural movements, like sinkholes, landslides and earthquakes, are not usually covered by standard homeowners insurance.
-Instead, they may require their own insurance, like earthquake insurance.
+Instead, they may require their own coverage, like earthquake insurance.

 Sump pump or sewer backups are not covered – but could be with additional coverage, or add-ons.
-Flood damage is also not covered, so if you live in a flood zone, you may want to get separate flood insurance.
+Generally, property damage from burst water pipes or malfunctioning sprinkler systems is covered.
+But, flood damage is also not covered, so if you live in a flood zone, you may want to get separate flood insurance.

 If your home or personal property is damaged due to your own neglect or failure to maintain your property, it will not be covered.